Course Share, Transfer Credit, and Credit by Exam

 Wabash College will accept course credits from other colleges and universities under the following conditions:

-- The institution must be regionally or nationally accredited.
+- The institution must be regionally accredited.

-An official academic transcript (not a grade report) is required to establish an official academic record of transfer credit.
+- The final grade in the course must be at least C-.
+An official academic transcript (not a grade report or unofficial transcript) is required to establish an official academic record of transfer credit.

 One Wabash course credit is equivalent to four semester hours.
-Individual two semester hour courses accepted in transfer will count as one-half course credit.
+Individual two-semester hour courses accepted in transfer will count as one-half course credit.
 Individual courses of three, four, or five semester hours will count as one course credit.
 Academic departments or program committees will have the final decision on transfer credit for courses in their fields and in determining if a transfer course can meet requirements for their major or minor.

-Credit by Examination and Advanced Placement Credit
+Credit by Examination